Valhall-ai/prompt-injection-mitigations/README.md

 # 🛡️ Prompt Injection Mitigations

-A collection of prompt injection mitigation techniques.
+A comprehensive collection of prompt injection mitigation techniques and suites.

 # But First, Some Words of Warning...